fluffy/moq-files/draft-jennings-moq-files.md

 * namesSpace: Array of strings that have a Base64 encoded version of the data in each tuple of MoQT Track Namespace as defined in {{MoQT}}.

 * trackName: string with Base64 encoded version of the MoQT Trackname as defined in {{MoQT}}.

-* objectID: integer corresponding to the MoQT Object ID as defined in {{MoQT}}.
+* objectID: integer corresponding to the MoQT Object ID as defined in
+  {{MoQT}}.

-* groupID: integer corresponding to the MoQT Group ID as defined in {{MoQT}}.
+* groupID: integer corresponding to the MoQT Group ID as defined in
+  {{MoQT}}.

-* subGroup: integer corresponding to the MoQT Subgroup as defined in {{MoQT}}.
+* subGroup: integer corresponding to the MoQT Subgroup as defined in
+  {{MoQT}}.

-* forwardingPref: String with value of "Subgroup" or "Datagram" to represent the Object
-Forwarding Preference as defined in {{MoQT}}.
+* forwardingPref: String with value of "Subgroup" or "Datagram" to represent the Object Forwarding Preference as defined in
+  {{MoQT}}.
 Open Issue: string or use the binary values used in spec?

-* objectStatus: Numeric value representing Object Status as defined in {{MoQT}}.
+* objectStatus: Numeric value representing Object Status as defined in
+  {{MoQT}}.

 * publisherPriority: integer corresponding to the MoQT Publisher Priority as defined in {{MoQT}}.

 * maxCacheDuration: integer corresponding to the MoQT publisher MAX CACHE DURATION Parameter as defined in {{MoQT}}.

-* publisherDeliveryTimeout: integer corresponding to the MoQT publisher DELIVERY TIMEOUT Parameter as defined in {{MoQT}}.
+* publisherDeliveryTimeout: integer corresponding to the MoQT DELIVERY TIMEOUT Parameter sent by the publisher as defined in {{MoQT}}.

 * receiveTime: time original object was created (if known) or time object was received by the relay.
 This is in milliseconds since the unix epoch.

 * dataFile: string with relative path name to the file that stores the MoQT Object, including header and its payload data.

 * dataOffset: number of bytes into file where objects starts ( 0 is first byte of file )

 * dataLength: number of bytes of data in the object

-Any extension attributes should also be saved using a field name formed by the string "ext" then the base 10 integer representation of the extension type ID.
+Any Object Extension Headers, as defined in {{MoQT}}, should also be saved using a field name formed by the string "ext" then the base 10 integer representation of the extension type with a value that is the Base64 encoded version of the extension header data.
+Open Issue: this will not preserve the oder of the extension headers.
+Is that a problem?

 # File Naming